 [NOTE: Read Part 2 of this blog here.]

-Earlier this year, Gary Bixler, CompTIA’s vice president of global communities, led one of the weeklong sessions, relaying a number of tips and tricks for tech vendors to be more successful with their partners.
-Each class tackled different aspects of channel partnerships and provided proactive steps that vendors could take back to their respective companies.
+“You can expect a number of tips and tricks for tech vendors to be more successful with their partners.
+The classes typically tackle different aspects of channel partnerships and provide proactive steps that vendors could take back to their respective companies,” Kostbar said.

 Better Partners Means Better Business